RonYanDaik/Unity-Unreal-Capture/README.md

 ### Settings

-There are a few settings for the 'Unity Capture' behavior.
+There are a few settings for the 'Unreal\Unity Capture' behavior.

 - 'Capture Device': Set the capture device filter number (only relevant when multiple capture devices were [installed](#installation))
 - 'Timeout': Sets how many milliseconds to wait for a new frame until sending is considered to be stopped